Go Back Email Link

 Freshly chopped cherry tomatoes on a wooden cutting board, ready for a salad recipe.

-• Remove the excess oil and leave 1 tbsp of oil.
+• Remove the excess oil and leave 1 tablespoon of oil.
 Reduce heat to low heat and add the 2 tbsps of butter.

 Butter cube melting and sizzling in a hot cast iron pan, creating a rich and flavorful base for cooking.